U.S. ASTRONOMY EDUCATION CLEARINGHOUSE

 Our mission is to inform, improve, and advance the teaching of astronomy in K-12 schools.
 The US-NAEC team is but one of 80+ international NAEC teams working to advance astronomy education worldwide.
 Together, we identify, assess, coordinate, and communicate astronomy curricula and other educational resources -- focusing on the K-14 grades.

-The six US-NAEC team members were selected by the IAU's Office of Astronomy for Education (OAE) because of their diverse academic backgrounds and teaching experiences across the K-12 grades.
-They are Caitlin Ahrens (Maryland), Christine Hirst Bernhardt (California),
+The US-NAEC team members were selected by the IAU's Office of Astronomy for Education (OAE) because of their diverse academic backgrounds and teaching experiences across the K-12 grades.
+They are Caitlin Ahrens (Maryland), Christine Hirst Bernhardt (California and Maryland), William Waller (Massachusetts), and Denise Wright (South Carolina and Virginia).
+Alumni include David Lockett (Florida, Tennessee, and D.C.) and Michelle Peterson (California and New York),